Model Swap

 automatically.
 For model-swap, omitted generation_mode is currently billed

-as 'fast' at 1k and as 'quality' at 2k or 4k.
+as 'fast' at 1k and as 'balanced' at 2k or 4k.

 seedinteger